JaedenRotondo/obsidian-git-sync/COMP 346/Assignments/Theoretical Assignment 3.md

 	- Advantage: I/O is more suitable for larger page sizes, page tables have less overhead
 	- Disadvatange: internal fragmentation in the last frame
 ###### iii.
 What is (are) the advantage(s) of paging over segmentation? iv.
 What is (are) the advantage(s) of segmentation over paging?
 Explain your answers.
-- Paging is advantageous compared to segmentation because
+- Paging is advantageous compared to segmentation because it removes the problem of fragmentation.
+Segmentation involves splitting the code to be loaded into memory into differently sized pieces which when taken in and out of memory will require compaction to create usable space
+- Segmentation is not all bad though, it removes the issue of page faults, which

 ## Question # 2
 Consider the below implementations of a semaphore’s wait and signal operations: